Rebirth of Mothra: Cast

 A photograph of Ishirō Honda appears in the Goto home.

 Release

 Rebirth of Mothra was released in Japan on December 14, 1996 where it was distributed by Toho.
-It was followed up with a sequel the following year with Rebirth of Mothra II.
+It was followed up with a sequel the following year, Rebirth of Mothra II.

 Box office

 By January 1997, Rebirth of Mothra earned a distribution income (rentals) of ¥1.15 billion in Japan.
 By the end of 1997, the film grossed a total box office revenue of ¥1.96 billion in Japan.

 Home media

 Rebirth of Mothra was released directly to video in the United States.
 It was released with an English dub by Columbia TriStar Home Video on August 3, 1999.
 It was released on DVD on February 1, 2000 as a double feature with Rebirth of Mothra II.
 Both films were only available with an English-dub.
 A triple feature of all three Rebirth of Mothra films was released on Blu-ray by Sony Pictures Home Entertainment on September 9, 2014 with both the Japanese and English voice tracks.
 In November 2017, Toho released the Rebirth of Mothra trilogy on Blu-ray in Japan.